longphung/swinburne-tech-app-backend/README.md

    - `SMTP_SECURE`: The SMTP secure connection for sending emails, 1 for true, 0 for false
    - `SMTP_USER`: The SMTP username for sending emails
    - `SMTP_PASS`: The SMTP password for sending emails
+   - `SECRET_KEY`: The secret key for generating JWT tokens

 6. Start the application:
 ```bash